• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Not open for further replies.

-Hell, two is a good policy even when info's on the record.
+heck, two is a good policy even when info's on the record.

 Was once in a small gaggle where a player told us something I was 99 percent sure was not accurate.
-While my competition reported it on Twitter, I tried like hell to get someone, anyone, to confirm it.
+While my competition reported it on Twitter, I tried like heck to get someone, anyone, to confirm it.
 I couldn't, and didn't report it, and also didn't have to backtrack a day later like my competitor did.

 I think everyone can sympathize with this, especially if that policy applies to the use of multiple sources.